ZJONSSON/clues/README.md

 # clues.js
 [Promises](https://github.com/promises-aplus) provide a very effective mechanism to construct complex interactions between asynchronous functions.
-Most promise libraries focus on the promise object itself, and leave the actual structuring of complex structuring up to the user.
+Most promise libraries focus on the promise object itself, and leave the actual structuring of complex logic up to the user.

 **clues.js** simplifies structuring of long complex chains of logic by recursively and automatically solving dependencies for any given logical operation.
 Output of any logic is memoized in a fact table, for a quick reuse